zeroBitOfDiff/CTFs/Ethernaut/3-coinFlip.md

 }
 ```

 the malicious contract is rerun alongside the vulnerable contract on remix.

+in remix deploy malFlip
 ```
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.0;